Straightforward Step-by-Step GDPR – Marketing and Social Media

 Social media basics

 • Most important – you must have consent to send any marketing information to people you haven’t already served as a customer or client.
 That includes contacting them by a messenger app, by voice, image, video or text to offer them a service or product.
-You can contact them to say hello!
+You can contact them to say hello, such as on LinkedIn!

 • If you have recently done business with an individual, you can contact them with relevant messages/material but don’t forget the unsubscribe option in each one!
 TIP: When they sign up/buy from you it’s OK to have an opt-out option such as a box that they can tick if they DON’T want to hear from you.

-• I’ve already mentioned gathering email addresses when people sign up for your group (link to your Privacy Notice) – remember you can’t make it a requirement to join your group but if you word it well, people will want to hear from you.
+• I’ve already mentioned gathering email addresses when people sign up for your Facebook group (link to your Privacy Notice) – remember you can’t make it a requirement to join your group however if you word it well, people will want to hear from you.

 Email marketing basics